cdelor02/website/pages/independent_site.md

 description: How to make an independent website with GitHub Pages.
 ---

+## THIS WEBSITE IS UNDER CONSTRUCTION, BASED OFF OF A WEBSITE TEMPLATE BY KARL BROMAN.

 This is what to do if you just want a website.
 (This page is a bit long, but it's really not that much work.)